Well-posedness of anisotropic and homogeneous solutions to the Einstein-Boltzmann system with a conformal-gauge singularity: The Einstein-Boltzmann system with massless particles

 Hence, the Boltzmann equation \eqref{V2} reduces to \be \frac{\partial f}{\partial\tau}+\frac{1}{p^0}C^k_{\;\;ij}p_kp_mb^{jm}\frac{\partial f}{\partial p_i}=\frac{1}{p^0}C(f,f), \ee with the right hand side given by \be \frac{1}{p^0}C(f,f)= \tau^{\gamma -2} \int_{\bbr^3}\int_{\bbs^2}\frac{h^{2- \gamma }}{p^0}(f(p')f(q')-f(p)f(q)) \, d\omega \,\omega_{q}, \ee where we used \eqref{Omegachoice}.
 Note that we still have the singular factor $ \tau^{ \gamma - 2 } $.
 As mentioned earlier, we need to redefine the time-coordinate, and this will be done in Section \ref{sMeqns}.

 The Einstein equations are the same as for the Einstein-Vlasov case.
-The following first-order form of the Einstein evolution part of the Einstein-Vlasov system was obtained in \cite{AT99, T03}: with $k_{ij}$ proportional to the second-fundamental form, we have
+The following first-order form of the Einstein evolution part of the Einstein-Vlasov system based on that in \cite{AT99, T07} but with the convention \eqref{ttau} (rather than $t=\tau^2$) may be obtained: with $k_{ij}$ proportional to the second-fundamental form, we have

 where $R_{ij}$ is the spatial Ricci tensor, so that

 and $ Z_{ i j } $ is defined by

 The new variable $Z_{ij}$ was introduced in \cite{AT99} so that the pole in $\tau$ in (\ref{E3}) is no worse than first-order, but we therefore need an evolution equation for $Z_{ij}$.
 We can retain (\ref{E1})--(\ref{E3}) for the Einstein evolution part of the Einstein-Boltzmann system, but the evolution equation for $Z_{ij}$ must be changed from what it is in \cite{AT99}: the collision term will be involved through the equation \eqref{V3}.
 On the other hand, we need to redefine the time-coordinate in order to regularise the singularity at $ \tau = 0 $ in \eqref{V4}.
 Therefore, we need to recast \eqref{E1}--\eqref{E3} in terms of the new time-coordinate rather than $\tau$, and in doing this it will be convenient to define new $k_{ij}$ and $Z_{ij}$.
 The evolution equation for $ Z_{ i j } $ will be given in terms of the new variables.
 This will be done in Section \ref{sMeqns} below.